reahaas/knowledge-time/README.md

 # knowledge-time
-recording what i doing during time. this line is the first edit in this file
+recording what i doing during time.

 day 1: i setup all my accounts, and get to know linux shell, the babun shell.